Welcome to the Barwon Heads Arts Council

 The Barwon River in Victoria winds its way from the Otway Ranges behind the Great Ocean Road through Geelong and the wetlands on the Bellarine Peninsula to arrive at the ocean between the townships of Barwon Heads and Ocean Grove.
 While the area is rich in cultural history of the Indigenous Australian clans of the Wathaurong nation and the early settlers, the Arts Council strives to maintain our history and represent the Arts today in our community.

-Through participation in major events such as the Mountain to Mount Arts Walk, The Festival of the Sea and the organisation of the Bellarine Arts Trail, in addition to other events during the year, the Council represents our local artists, visual, literary and performing.
+Through participation in major events such as the Mountain to Mouth Arts Walk, The Festival of the Sea and the organisation of the Bellarine Arts Trail, in addition to other events during the year, the Council represents our local artists, visual, literary and performing.

 In 2012, a community meeting was held to discuss whether the community saw the need for an arts organisation in Barwon Heads.
 This led to the establishment in 2013, of the Barwon Heads Arts Council (BHAC) as a not-for-profit incorporated organisation.